 MSD is also working with Keep Cincinnati Beautiful on its "Future Blooms" program which stabilizes and improves vacant lots in Cincinnati.
 The program addresses the low morale perpetuated in a community when buildings are removed.
 When buildings are demolished in South Fairmount, Keep Cincinnati Beautiful will grade, plant grass seed, plant trees where needed and install a low-lying fence and signage.
-This program will serve as an interim measure until the Lick Run project begins construction in 2016.
+This program will serve as an interim measure until the VCS project begins construction.
+Keep Cincinnati Beautiful also offers job training.